This is not the first time I’ve made gnocchi, but it is the first time I’ve made a Paleo gnocchi recipe.

 Definitely a great dish, just make sure you set a few hours aside before you dive in.

-Toasted Paleo Pumpkin Gnocchi with Sautéed Asparagus & Garlic in Butter Sage Sauce
+Toasted Paleo Pumpkin Gnocchi in a Butter Sage Sauce

 - 2lbs pumpkin puree